johannesjh/favagtk/CONTRIBUTING.md

 ## Installing a Development Build

-You can install and running a .flatpak file to benefit from a new feature, as well as for testing.
+You can download, install and run a favagtk .flatpak file to benefit from a new feature, as well as for testing.

 Downloads are available for each of
 [favagtk's releases](https://gitlab.gnome.org/johannesjh/favagtk/-/releases)
 and from merge requests and other ci pipelines.

-You can install and run the flatpak file as follows.
+Once downloaded, you can install and run the flatpak file as follows.

 ```bash
 flatpak install --user <file>.flatpak
 ```

-...this installs an app named "Fava".
+Once installed, you will have an app named "Fava" on your computer.

 ## Starting the App and Viewing Debug Output